You are most welcome to use and forward this health article five, as long as it is entirely complete, to anyone, and in any way you wish...

 You should be taking slow, relaxed breaths when you stretch, trying to exhale as the muscle is stretching.

-The proper way to breathe is to inhale slowly through the nose, expanding the abdomen, hold the breath a moment, then exhale slowly through the nose or mouth.
+The proper way to breathe is to inhale slowly through your nose, expand your abdomen, then hold the breath a moment, and exhale slowly through your nose or mouth.

 Also, the rhythmic pumping action helps to remove waste products from the muscles in the torso.
 This is important during stretching because increased blood flow to the stretched muscles improves their elasticity, and increases the rate at which lactic acid is removed from them.

 I hope you found this article of benefit.